 About a year ago, I started this blog to track my progress with my photography learning journey and if it happened to benefit someone else along the way then I’d say great, more power to learning.
-I got up one morning last summer and found that I had absolutely nothing on my calendar for the day, sort of reminiscent of the early part of my childhood.
+I got up one-morning last summer and found that I had absolutely nothing on my calendar for the day, sort of reminiscent of the early part of my childhood.
 You know the feeling of excitement and great anticipation a child has in the middle of the night before Christmas morning?
 It’s like that and I seem to have had quite a few of those growing up.
 I grabbed my canon 6d and set out on an all-day shooting excursion.
 I had always wanted to learn to take better pictures but could never find the time to learn all that technical stuff involved.
 Now approaching retirement I couldn’t think of anything more appropriate and compelling to fill that void than an old passion, photography!.

-My goal was to get significantly better with my overall photography skill set, be able to produce above average work on a consistent basis and make the elite league of Stock Photography, as a contributor.
+My goal was to get significantly better with my overall photography skill set, be able to produce above-average work on a consistent basis and make the elite league of Stock Photography, as a contributor.
 Shutterstock and Fine Art America were my two top picks out of a list of over 20+ similar sites I came across that dealt with sales of photographs and video clips in one manner or another.
-The main reason for choosing stock photography as an area of interest over others was because I was more interested in Landscape than any other genres (such as fashion, editorial, commercial, portraiture, etc.).
+The main reason for choosing stock photography as an area of interest over others was because I was more interested in Landscape than any other genre (such as fashion, editorial, commercial, portraiture, etc.).
 I got on Shutterstock to learn their requirements and all the necessary steps one must go through to get started.
 I found out that their criteria were kinda tough but one can easily understand the logic.
 They look for both quality and everything under the sun on the legal aspects of how photographs are collected and spread around the world under the guise of the world’s leader in digital photo warehousing.
-Street and night photography are where my heart really is but I decided to take on “Landscape” as a starter as I felt there were less legal issues involved which would allow me a bit more leeway to focus on quality, composition, and artistic value.
+Street and night photography are where my heart really is but I decided to take on “Landscape” as a starter as I felt there were fewer legal issues involved which would allow me a bit more leeway to focus on quality, composition, and artistic value.
 I knew I had to be better than the average guy for my work to even be considered for the initial screening.
 So from July to November 2016, I spent most of my research watching youtube videos and reading tons of articles here and there on the fundamentals of photography, landscape photography, gear, lenses, etc. My favorite teachers whether on youtube or written materials are “Tony and Chelsea Northrup”.
 If you haven’t done so, just buy their book; you won’t regret it.
 You can find them on youtube, and Amazon for their book.
 Another photo expert that I like is Phil Steele.
 He’s laid back and easy to follow and understand with a great wealth of knowledge.
 He is a walking and talking encyclopedia.
 He’s also on youtube and here’s his website.

 First Big Test